 This Annex introduces the methodology for evaluating the attack potential for Trusted Execution Environment, to be used with the TEE Protection Profile.
-This work has been based on TEE industry stakeholders' experience, gathered within the GlobalPlatform Security Working Group.
+This work is based on TEE industry stakeholders' experience, gathered within GlobalPlatform TEE Security Working Group and TEE Attacks Expert Working Group.

 It provides guidance metrics to calculate the attack potential required by an attacker to perform an attack.
-It includes the definition of a TEE attack quotation table, and provides example attacks on TEE implementations.
+It includes the definition of a TEE-specific attack quotation table, and provides example attacks on TEE implementations.
 The goal is to help evaluating the effort required to perform a successful attack on a TEE.
 This document is compatible with [CC3] and [CEM].